Puressence: History

 In 2004, the band played at The Witchwood in Ashton-under-Lyne.

 In 2006, the band released a single titled "Palisades" on new Manchester label Reaction, followed by an album, Don't Forget To Remember, in September 2007.
-Which attracted interest in America and was chosen to launch the new iTunes homepage.
+This attracted interest in America and was chosen to launch the new iTunes homepage.
 Within a week the album had entered the Top 30 outselling the likes of Foo Fighters and Led Zeppelin.

 On 10 and 11 September 2008 Puressence played their first shows in the US.
 The first was at the Mercury Lounge in New York City.
 The next night they played the Apple Store in SoHo.
 The opening song at the Mercury Lounge was "I Suppose".
 They passed out free CD singles of "Don't Know Any Better" to many fans around the United States.

-In Autumn 2009, the band released a ‘best of’ compilation ‘Sharpen Up The Knives’ and played their largest ever UK gig in front of 3,500 people at the Apollo in Manchester.
+In Autumn 2009, the band released a ‘best of’ compilation Sharpen Up the Knives and played their largest ever UK gig in front of 3,500 people at the Apollo in Manchester.
 They also supported Depeche Mode in Greece.

 A final album was released on Caserta Red Records on 21st April 2011.
-‘Solid State Recital’.
+Solid State Recital.
 Legendary American singer/songwriter Judy Collins sang on the album after Mudriczki covered one of her songs for a tribute album.

 On 27 November 2013, Puressence announced they had split.

 Since the split, James Mudriczki had been working on a solo album whilst contributing vocals to two tracks on The Red-Sided Garter Snakes 2015 album, Endless Sea.
 In 2015, it was announced that Mudriczki has formed a new band called The Nihilists.
 The line up includes Mudriczki on vocals, Steven Kelly on guitars and programming and John Patterson who is the drummer and multi instrumentalist.

 On 20 November 2023, 10 years after their split, the band announced on their Facebook page that their first concert in 11 years.
 Puressence would be playing Albert Hall in Manchester in June 2024.
 The gig sold out within minutes of the tickets going on sale.

 In December 2024, Puressence returned to Greece to play their second successive sold out show of their comeback at Floyd in Athens.